GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 #### Enable domain-wide delegation

-Important: You must be logged in with the super admin account for the steps in this section.
+You must be logged in with the super admin account for the steps in this section.

 For details of domain-wide delegation, see
 [Enable domain-wide delegation in G Suite](https://forsetisecurity.org/docs/latest/configure/inventory/gsuite.html) in